 These shouldn’t necessarily be sales-focused, conversion-driving pages.
 This is what your web content is for.
 Blog content supports your service pages and adds more detail about your business.

 Put all of your ideas into a spreadsheet and organize by category.
-Here is the template our team uses for brainstorming.
+Below is the snapshot of the template we use as a team.
+Reach out here to get a downloadable version!
 This will help with posting variety so that you’re not posting about time same topics all at once.
 If you find that you have a lot of topics within a similar category, plan these out so it can be a multi-part series.

 Create a calendar like this one that will help you plan your content and posting.
 Find a cadence that works for you, even if it’s just one post per month.
 Maintaining this schedule is important so your readers know when to expect new content!